-It is important to start exercises as soon as possible.
+It is important to start exercises as soon as possible, to avoid stiffness.
 Good rehabilitation will improve your recovery.

-You can expect some discomfort to start.
+You can expect some discomfort at first.
 Do not continue if the pain gets worse and you cannot tolerate it.
+Follow the instructions on the next pages.

-- do not lift your arm over shoulder height for the first 3 weeks - do not do any heavy lifting for the first 6 weeks
+Do not lift your arm over shoulder height for the first 3 weeks.

+Do not do any heavy lifting for the first 6 weeks.